CartoDB/documentation/app/content/analytics-toolbox-postgres/sql-reference/quadbin.md

 **Description**

-Returns the parent quadbin of a given quadbin for a specific resolution.
-A parent quadbin is the smaller resolution containing quadbin.
+Returns the parent (ancestor) Quadbin of a given Quadbin for a specific resolution.
+An ancestor of a given Quadbin is a Quadbin of smaller resolution that spatially contains it.

-* `quadbin`: `BIGINT` quadbin to get the parent from.
+* `quadbin`: `BIGINT` Quadbin to get the parent from.
 * `resolution`: `INT` resolution of the desired parent.

 **Return type**